MANAGEMENT DISCUSSION AND ANALYSIS

 The risk management approach comprises three key components:

-(1) Risk identification: External and internal risk events which could affect theprofitability, competitiveness, brand value, reputation and/or image of the Company areidentified in the context of the strategy and specific objectives of each individualbusiness.
+(1) Risk identification: External and internal risk events, which could affect theprofitability, competitiveness, brand value, reputation and/or image of the Company, areidentified in the context of the strategy and specific objectives of each individualbusiness.

-indentified risks are further evaluated by thesenior management team of the respectivebusiness to assess the potential severity oftheir impact and the probability ofoccurrence.
+(2) Risk assessment and mitigation: The identified risks are further evaluated by thesenior management team of the respective business to assess the potential severity oftheir impact and the probability of occurrence.
 Based on the assessment, they develop anddeploy mitigation strategies.

 Business risks are classified into Strategic, Operations, Financial and Knowledgerisks, which are further drilled down to market structure, process, systems, legalcompliance, corporate governance and people culture.

 Apart from the internal business risks, the Company is exposed to external risks onaccount of interest rate, foreign exchange, commodity pricing and regulatory changes,which are being effectively monitored and mitigated.

 The Company is exposed to fluctuations in exchange rates of various foreign currenciesdue to revenue earned or expenditure incurred in such currencies.
 Additionally, the debtportfolio of the Company includes a mix of foreign currency loans, which carry risk ofmovements in exchange rates of foreign currencies against Indian Rupee.
 The Company usesappropriate hedging tools such as forward contracts, currency swap, etc., to hedge foreignexchange risk in accordance with its foreign exchange risk management policy.

 The Company has a mixed basket of fixed and floating rate borrowings.
 It continuouslymonitors its interest rate exposure to have a proper mix of fixed and floating rateborrowings in order to mitigate interest rate risk.
 The Company also uses interest rateswap in case of foreign currency borrowings having floating interest rates.